emilydidthis/emilydidthis/_posts/2021-02-01-racing-thoughts.markdown

 While it would have been nice to develop an experience that only encouraged people to speak kindly of themselves, I found that taking a neutral approach to be the most successful.
 By having people say both positive and negative thoughts, I'm not assuming anything about their ability to say either.
 Time elapsed is also very matter-of-fact, too; it's not inherently judgmental.

 People are hard to change, and I didn't think I could create an experience that could alter someone's internal monologue, but I could certainly provide some data to reflect on. *Racing Thoughts* is merely meant as a place to begin thinking about our self-perception.

+I'm currently working on a visualization of the responses I collected at the ITP Winter Show in 2019.
+You can see a preliminary version of the data [here](https://emilydidthis.github.io/racingthoughts/).